wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == WHAT’S INCLUDED IN OUR FREE WOOCOMMERCE ORDER BUMP PLUGIN ==

 **1) Special Offer On the Checkout Page**
-WooCommerce order bump plugin provides a unique form of a well-timed offer as a checkout bump.
+The WooCommerce order bump plugin provides a unique form of a well-timed offer as a checkout bump.
 This can also be a one-time exclusive offer that allows the customers to purchase things at a well-valued price.

 **2) Just a precious single click to accept the offer** The Order Bump offer can be accepted in just a single click in which the customer can just simply tick the checkbox to add the offer to their existing order.